mk-fg/fgtk/README.rst

 .. _loudnorm filter: https://ffmpeg.org/ffmpeg-all.html#loudnorm

-totty
-'''''
+totty_
+''''''
+.. _totty: desktop/media/totty

-Wrapper around awesome img2xterm_ tool to display images in a color-capable terminal (e.g. xterm, not necessarily terminology).
+Wrapper around img2xterm_ tool to display images in a color-capable terminal (e.g. xterm, not necessarily terminology).

 Useful to query "which image is it" right from tty.
 Quality of the resulting